- This event has passed.

 Meanwhile, the networks of environmental experts, civil society, media and academia tirelessly continue to advocate for environmental and social measures for the Mekong River.
 Aiming to contribute to these ongoing efforts through the creative use of visual documentation and art amid the pandemic, SEA Junction launched “The Mekong River is Blue and Dried” special initiative with the support of the Samdhana Institute.
 The initiative called for photos and artwork series accompanied by a short essay in the four main themes: (1) Environmental degradation of the Mekong river; (2) Destruction caused by dams and development interventions affecting the river; (3) Impacts on people and communities depending on the Mekong River for their livelihoods; (4) Stories of advocacy and how networks of civil groups advocate and try to limit environmental and social damage (“history of opposition”).

-In addition to virtual dissemination through a special page on our website and social media channels, a selection of photographs and artworks from the visual stories will be showcased in the “Mekong is Blue and Dried” exhibition on 26 January – 6 February 2021 at Corner Space, 1st Floor, Bangkok Art and Culture Centre (BACC).
-The 2-week long exhibition will be held by SEA Junction in collaboration with Samdhana Institute, Bangkok Tribune News Agency and other possible organizations.
+In addition to virtual dissemination through a special page on our website and social media channels, a selection of photographs and artworks from the visual stories will be showcased in the “Mekong is Blue and Dried” exhibition on 16 – 28 March 2021 at Corner Space, 1st Floor, Bangkok Art and Culture Centre (BACC).
+In times that the Mekong has just dropped to worrying levels, we hope that the issue is brought into wider attention through this 2-week long exhibition held by SEA Junction in partnership with Bangkok Tribune News Agency and Thai Society of Environmental Journalists and with support from Samdhana Institute.

 For information/reservation for our events please email firstname.lastname@example.org or phone/wa: +66970024140